eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

   Though this option also supports local plugins by URL, we usually should avoid it since other team members may not have same folder structure.
 Usually we only set plugin names in `remotePlugins` since it usually means the plugins always needs those remote plugins to work together.

 :::note
-While load by URL, you should ensure the webpack dev server is already started.
-That is, the URL serves the dev bundle.
+- While load by URL, you should ensure the webpack dev server is already started.
+- The dev bundle from a remote plugin by URL should not have duplicated plugins from combine source code approach introduced below.
 :::

 :::info